sleepingkirby/mae-moedict/README.md

 *NOTE: Current compile is for devuan/debian/ubuntu only.
 Will recompile later for nokia n900*

 my first QT application.
 Made for nokia n900.
-Works with qt4.8 only.
+Also works in linux (tested with Devuan/Debian) Works with qt4.8 only.
+Requires SQLite and QT4.
-Data based off of moedict pack files: https://github.com/racklin/moedict-desktop/
+Definitions based off of moedict pack files: https://github.com/racklin/moedict-desktop/

 Did this in a rush so there aren't a lot of documentation comments in code.
 Because I wanted it done as soon as possible.
 But, also, QT is horrible to work with.
 Bad/wrong documentation.
 Some functions don't work as they should.
 Inconsistent function parameters for the same class.
 Can't do much without rewriting your own classes.
 Needs classes for virtually everything.
 Some functions just don't plain work (set scroll bars, set dimensions via qss), the css-like syntax is used but only missing other css syntax as well as changed the format of the declarations for no good reason. qss can't be applied to named elements (or at least, no way I could find in the documentation).
 And other reasons I don't remember at the moment.